Lunarbits222/Lunarbits222/README.md

 Closed Mint: A rune can be fully pre-mined within the Etching transaction.
 The total supply will be equal to the premine allocation of the etcher.

-Lunarbirs is a closed mint premined. evidence of that can be seen in the inscription proof.
+Lunarbirs Bitcoin Runes is a closed mint premined. evidence of that can be seen in the inscription proof.

 3. What are the Mint Terms?
 These are the rules that determine when an open mint opens or closes.
 For example, a mint may be limited to a starting height, an ending height, and a cap, and will be open between the starting height and ending height, or until the cap is reached, whichever comes first.